 Every effort is made to match the skills and interests of prospective interns with the needs and priorities of the department and the institution overall.
 The application materials outline the specific qualifications requirements for individual projects.
 Applications are encouraged from African American, Asian American, Latino, and Native American applicants.
 Click here to see answers to frequently asked questions.

 Please note that we cannot process incomplete applications; be certain to include all required materials.

 While CHM internships are unpaid, many students earn academic credit for their experience at the Museum.
 In addition, the following benefits are extended to all interns:

 - 15 percent off merchandise in the Museum Store

 - Invitations to special events, exhibition openings, and receptions

 - A free copy of Chicago History magazine

-Individuals participating in the summer internship program will also have the opportunity to participate in educational seminars and enrichment programs exploring behind-the-scenes at the Museum and current issues in the museum field.
+Individuals participating in the summer internship program may also participate in educational seminars and enrichment programs exploring behind the scenes at the Museum and current issues in the museum field.